Community Kite Making Single Line Multi Line Miscellaneous

 An RC kite is pretty much what it sounds like.
-That is, a kite-like aircraft fitted with RC (radio control) receiver and pulled through the air with a propeller.
+That is, a kite-like aircraft fitted with a radio control (RC) receiver and pulled through the air with a propeller.
 In structure, it has a lot in common with kites and yet it is flown around like an RC plane.

-The concept of flying a kite by remote control was first embodied as the IFO (Indoor Flying Object), developed in the U.S.A. by WildRC Inc. Their prototype flew in 1997.
-IFOs still enjoy an enthusiastic following today, particularly in the U.S.
+Flying a kite by remote control was a concept first embodied as the IFO (Indoor Flying Object), developed in the USA by WildRC Inc. Their prototype flew in 1997.
+IFOs still enjoy an enthusiastic following today, particularly in the USA.

 Mr Lim was formerly a jewelry designer but now finds it hard to drag himself away from further development of these amazing little flying machines!

-Actually, my wife knew about these RC kites before I did, but that's because she is from Singapore.
-A crowded city-state-island in South-East Asia, it has an enthusiastic and growing crowd of RC kite fliers.
-In typical Singapore fashion, the scene is very organized with simulator training, a ranking system for fliers and scheduled events.
+Actually, my wife knew about these kites before I did, but that's because she is from Singapore.
+A crowded city-state-island in Southeast Asia, it has an enthusiastic and growing crowd of kite flyers—both conventional and RC!
+In typical Singapore fashion, the scene is very organized with simulator training, a ranking system for flyers, and scheduled events.
 This city runs like clockwork.
 I know, I've been there!
 Pilots of all skill levels can be seen flying at a central location on Fridays and Saturdays.

 I should add, only a well-trained pilot can do all the above!

 2001 saw the next generation of kites, named Golden Ingot.
-But Mr Lim didn't rest, finally bringing out the popular Pro III which is the current entry-level kite.
-The original colored-LED lights idea has persisted, making night flying a big part of the RC kite phenomenon.
+But Mr. Lim didn't rest, finally bringing out the popular Pro III which (at this writing) is the current entry-level kite.
+The original colored-LED lights idea has persisted, making night flying a big part of this silent kite-flying phenomenon.
+In fact, many Singaporeans refer to these craft as LED kites.

 Other kites have been developed too, for specific characteristics.
-For example, the Scorpion pylon racer up there on the left.
+For example, that green and orange Scorpion pylon racer in the photo.

 The frame and RC housing of the kites are made from carbon fiber.
 That's the same material that is used for the very best spars in ordinary kites.
-Strong and yet very light.
-The sails use polyester canvas which resists scratches and tears quite well.
+It's strong and yet very light.
+The sails use polyester canvas, which resists scratches (and tears) quite well.

 In 2008, people's video of flying events and gatherings are increasing awareness of the RC kite.
 Some excellent flying can be seen on the Web!
 It's fascinating to watch real precision aerobatics and also the very slow flight capability of RC kites.